tfolkersen/SEGClobber/README.md

 before when it would normally use `calloc` to allocate memory for it.
 With the default 26 bits, the size should be around 5.6 GB.

+To test correctness, run `make test` (this will take a few minutes to complete).
+Also consider rebuilding the database first (`make db`).

 ## SEGClobber CLI Options
 `[options]` is 0 or more of the following:
 - `--persist` Read input from stdin (until EOF), instead of the command line.